cozy-labs/cozy-light/README.md

 related to self-hosting.
 Here are some examples:

 * Static blog deployer
-* File Storage
+* Personal cloud (file storage)
+* Simple Docker container manager
-* Productivity tool (task, calendar and contact managers)
+* Productivity suite (task, calendar and contact managers)
 * Video game console
 * Reverse-proxy
-* Simple Docker container manager
 * ...

 # Benefits

+* No need to learn a lot about system administration, everything can be done with very few command lines.
+* Can run on cheap hardwares like the Raspberry Pi.
+* You install only the modules you need.
-* No targeted ads because your data are stored where noone profiles you.
+* No targeted ads because your apps store data where noone profiles you.
 * No more headaches with relying on too many services, all your apps are located in the same place.
-* No need to learn a lot of system administration stuff, everything can be done with very few command lines.
-* Cozy apps are simple, that means more productivity and time for you.
-* It's extensible, you can build your app to satisfy your specific needs.
+* It's extensible, you can build your own app to satisfy your specific needs.
-* Finally, you are no more dependant from your web app provider anymore.
+* Or simply write a plugin to give more features to the platform.

 # Install